MekongDelta-mind/data-engineer-handbook-pkn/bootcamp/materials/1-dimensional-data-modeling/README.md

 - To see logs from the Postgres container, run **`make logs`**.
 - To inspect the Postgres container, run **`make inspect`**.
 - To find the port Postgres is running on, run **`make ip`**.

+# Additional Personal note while dealing with the 1st week

+## Course logistic

+FYI There is a another fork of the repo which belong to the org : `[DataExpert-io-Free](https://github.com/DataExpert-io-Free/data-engineer-handbook)`

+## Setting up the posgres on Local

+Problem face:
+1. Running the command `psql -U <computer-username> postgres < data.dump` is creating the database and creating respective tables which can be queried with the below query.
+    ```SQL
+    SELECT * FROM pg_catalog.pg_tables;
+    ```
+    Results:
+        We can see the tables in the list as required.

+Solution:
+    1. extract the `data.dump` and check into the data folder.
+There is a restore.sql file which takes the path from the ENVIRONMENT you running the script.
+The script has the below note.
+    ```SQL
+    -- NOTE:
+    --
+    -- File paths need to be edited.
+Search for $$PATH$$ and
+    -- replace it with the path to the directory containing
+    -- the extracted data files.
+    ```
+    2.